 However, there are some other times that your credit report can be used, including:

 - To help collect payments that are overdue.
 If you are behind on your payments the credit provider can use your credit report to help them get the payments from you.
 This could include, for example, using the credit report to find out your new address.

 - To help you avoid defaulting.
 A lender, like a bank, credit union or finance company can get a copy of your credit report if they think that there are signs that you are struggling.
 They must use that credit report to try to help you.

 - To help the credit provider manage their business.
-Credit providers are subject to really tough restrictions on how they use your credit report.
+Credit providers are subject to tough restrictions on how they use your credit report.
 However, under the law they can use your credit report for their ‘internal management purposes’.
 This just allows them to use your credit report to make sure they are running their business properly.
 For example, they might use information from your credit report to assess whether their processes to assess credit applications are working properly.